web-dave/webdave.de/src/assets/posts/cypress.md

 The folder `cypress\fixtures` is intended for this.
 We can store files here, which I can then use as a response.
-Here you'll find an example.json.
+Here you'll find an `example.json`.
-If we want to use this as a response, we have to write a (strange looking) cypress syntax in the mock instead of the object `{name: 'Hannes'}`, namely the keyword fixture: followed by the name of the file.
+If we want to use this as a response, we have to write a (strange looking) cypress syntax in the mock instead of the object `{name: 'Hannes'}`, namely the keyword `fixture:` followed by the name of the file.

 ```JavaScript
 cy.route('http://my.api.com', 'fixture:example.json');